Football tennis

-Football tennis, also known as futnet (in Czech and Slovak nohejbal and Soccer Tennis USA), is a sport played with a football.
+Football tennis, also known as futnet and soccer tennis (Czech and Slovak: nohejbal), is a sport played with a football.
 The sport is played indoors or outdoors on a court divided by a low net with two opposing teams made up of one, two or three players, who try to score a point by hitting the ball with any part of their body except for the hands and making it bounce in the opponent's area in a way that makes it difficult or impossible for the other team to return it over the net.

 History

 In 1922, the members of the football club Slavia Prague started playing a game which they called 'football over the rope', because it was initially played over a horizontally suspended rope, which was later replaced by a net.
 Usually, two or three players on each side could touch the ball three times (though a single player could not touch the ball twice consecutively) with all parts of the body except for the arms.
 Players could let the ball bounce once between the touches up to three times before passing it to the other side.

 In 1940, the first official rules were written.
 The first futnet cup was played in 1940, and between 1953 and 1961, the first league, called Trampská Liga, was played.
-In 1961, futnet was recognized as an official sport by Czechoslovak Sports Organisation (ČSTV), and the Prague Futnet Commission was established.
+In 1961 futnet was recognized as an official sport by Czechoslovak Sports Organisation (ČSTV), and the Prague Futnet Commission was established.
 In 1971, the "Český nohejbalový svaz" (Czech Futnet Association) was founded, followed in 1974 by the "Výbor nohejbalového zväzu SÚV ČSTV" (Slovak Futnet Association).

 Official international competitions have been organized for decades.
 European championships have been held since 1991 and world championships since 1994.